Enabling Joint Communication and Radar Sensing in Mobile Networks -- A Survey: Three Types of JCAS Systems

 Although there is no clear boundary between the third category of technologies and systems and the previous two categories, there is more freedom for the former in terms of signal and system design.
 That is, JCAS technologies can be developed without being limited to existing communication or radar systems.
 In this sense, they can be designed and optimized by considering the essential requirements for both communication and sensing, potentially providing a better trade-off between the two functions.

-The mmWave JCAS systems are great examples of facilitating such joint design.
-On one hand, with their large bandwidth and short wavelength, mmWave signals provide great potentials for high date-rate communications and high-accuracy sensing.
-On the other hand, mmWave systems are emerging and are yet to be widely deployed.
-Millimeter wave based JCAS can facilitate many new exciting applications both indoor and outdoor.
+The mmWave and (sub-)Terahertz-wave JCAS systems are great examples of facilitating such joint design.
+On one hand, with their large bandwidth and short wavelength, mmWave and Terahertz signals provide great potentials for high date-rate communications and high-accuracy sensing.
+On the other hand, mmWave and Terahertz systems are emerging.
+They are yet to be widely deployed, and the standards for Terahertz systems are yet to be developed.
+Millimeter and Terahertz JCAS can facilitate many new exciting applications, both indoor and outdoor.
 Existing research on mmWave JCAS has demonstrated its feasibility and potentials in indoor and vehicle networks \cite{8747215, 8683591,8828030, kumari2019adaptive, 8642926,RN24,8550811,Luo19jcas}.
-The authors in \cite{8828030} provide an in-depth signal processing aspects of mmWave-based JCAS with an emphasis on waveform design for joint radar and communication system.
+The authors in \cite{8828030} provide an in-depth signal processing aspect of mmWave-based JCAS with an emphasis on waveform design for JCAS systems.
 Future mmWave JCAS for indoor sensing is envisioned in \cite{8747215}.
 Hybrid beamforming design for mmWave JCAS systems is investigated in \cite{8683591}.
 An adaptive mmWave waveform structure is designed in \cite{kumari2019adaptive}.
 Design and selection of JCAS waveforms for automotive applications are investigated in \cite{8642926}, where comparisons between phase-modulated continuous-wave JCAS and OFDMA-based JCAS waveforms are provided, by analyzing the system model and enumerating the impact of design parameters.
 In \cite{8550811,Luo19jcas}, multibeam technologies are developed to allow C\&S at different directions, using a common transmitted signal.
-Beamforming vectors are designed and optimized to enable fast beam update and achieve balanced performance between C\&S.
+Beamforming vectors are designed and optimized to enable fast beam update and achieve balanced performance between C\&S. In \cite{elbir2021terahertzband}, the beamforming design for Terahertz massive MIMO JCAS systems is investigated.

-{A brief summary of selected recent research works on each of the JCAS categories, as well as co-existing C\&S, is provide in Table \ref{table:litersurv}.}